srajappa/telegraf/plugins/processors/dcos_metadata/README.md

   ## to each metric as tags; the prefix is stripped from the
   ## label when tagging
   whitelist_prefix = []
+  ## The user agent to send with requests
+  user_agent = "telegraf-dcos-metadata"
   ## Optional IAM configuration
   # ca_certificate_path = "/run/dcos/pki/CA/ca-bundle.crt"
   # iam_config_path = "/run/dcos/etc/dcos-telegraf/service_account.json"